open-contracting-archive/api-specification/README.md

 The package files apart from Base Files MUST NOT have an "all" property in the links object.

-An OCDS extension to the record/release package will made to show the structure of the "links" object, but this not availible yet.

 Full API type (publishing a programmatic API)
 --------------------------------------------